Prestashop oppdateringer

 Automated UI tests tutorial

 One year ago, the QA team started to develop a new test framework, based on Puppeteer, Mocha, and Chai.
 You can read more about the framework in this previous article: The (new) PrestaShop Test Framework.
-Since then, the tests coverage has been continually increasing, and we recently improved our framework by switching to Playwright.

 In this article, we will explain how to create a new UI (User Interface) test for the PrestaShop core project.